Modules 5 and 6

 Today’s businesses are highly outsourced, therefore, the management of the “extended enterprise” and value creation outside of the firm boundaries have become increasingly important.
 The overall objective of the elective “Logistics and Supply Chain Management” is to familiarize students with fundamental concepts and recent developments relevant to the management of value chains in a globalized world.
 Among others, students will obtain the ability to answer questions such as: What to do internally, what to outsource?
 How to set up sourcing relationships?
 How to set up supply chains?
 How to distribute products to customers?
 How to utilize intermediaries such as logistics service firms to operate supply chains?
 The elective “Logistics and Supply Chain Management” covers the following broad areas:

 Legal issues of supply and distribution (chains)

-The novel course will take a practical course and deal with problems lawyers may face when drafting supply or distribution agreements.
-In this context, the course will also introduce into the typology of such contracts, the main differentiation being the one between short-term relationships such as a sales contract and long-term relationships such as supply or distribution agreements.
+The course will take a practical course and deal with problems lawyers may face when drafting supply or distribution agreements.
+In this context, the course will also introduce the typology of such contracts, the main differentiation being the one between short-term relationships such as a sales contract and long-term relationships such as supply or distribution agreements.